salatii/FeatJAR-examples/Tutorial.md

 For further information look at [FeatJAR](https://github.com/FeatureIDE/FeatJAR)
 __________
 ## Usage of Library direct

+In the following, some exemplary applications of the library are shown.
+These can also be found [here](https://github.com/salatii/FeatJAR-examples/tree/main/src/main/java/de/featjar/examples/anlysis).

 #### load feature model from xml
 ```
 File file = new File(SimpleExample.class.getClassLoader().getResource("featuremodels/car.xml").getPath();